Introducing Browser Sandbox - Give your agents a secure, fully managed browser environment Read more →

 Credit model1 credit = 1 page (flat)Variable (1-75 credits per request)

-Firecrawl combines search and extraction in one API call, eliminating the two-step workflow Tavily requires.
+Firecrawl combines search and extraction in one API call, providing a unified workflow.

-This means fewer API calls, simpler code, and predictable costs.
-Plus, you get Firecrawl’s full extraction engine (not just snippets), so the returned data is already structured and LLM-ready without additional processing.
+This approach means fewer API calls, simpler code, and predictable costs.
+Firecrawl's extraction engine returns structured, LLM-ready data without additional processing.

 Read more about it here.